Writing Newspaper Articles

 Have students submit their stories for publication in an appropriate newspaper.

-The teacher may use Attachment One: Writing a Newspaper Article Organizer/Rubric as an evaluation tool.
+The teacher may use Handout One: Writing a Newspaper Article Organizer/Rubric as an evaluation tool.

 Strand PHIL.II Philanthropy and Civil Society